anatoliynovo/cloudrive/README.md

-# Getting Started with Create React App
+# Cloadrive

 Store the data in the cloud include functions like: <br>
 • Sign/Log in to an account <br>
+• Manage folders <br>
-• Upload/Show files
+• Upload/show files